MattScicluna/CourseWork-UofT/STA2201---Methods-of-Applied-Statistics-II/Assignment1/README.md

-STA2201 Coursework.
-In the first assignment I conducted a simulation study to show that the Likelihood Ratio Statistic was asymptotically Chi Squared, derived some distributions, and analysed the lifetime of some fruit flies.
-The second assignment involved analysing Math scores and some Cyctic Fibrosis data using a Linear Mixed Model.
-On the final assignment, I used a Generalised Additive Model to model Carbon levels in Antarctica.
-Then I analysed moss levels in Galacia using a Generalised Geostatistical Model.
-Finally I used Integrated Nested Laplacian Approximations to analyse data from the American National Youth Tobacco Survey.
+# STA2201 First Assignment

+The first assignment consisted of two sections.
+In the first part I did the following:
+- I conducted a simulation study to show that the Likelihood Ratio Statistic was asymptotically Chi Squared
+- I derived the parameters of some distributions to yield some chosen moments.
+The ones which could not be analytically solved were solved using R. I then wrote a report about the effect on Male fruitfly lifespans of forced cohabitation with female Fruitflies.
+- In the second part of the assignment I wrote a report about using the data from the 2014 Youth Tobacco Survey.
+Some of the main results that I found were:
+	- White people were the most likely to chew tobacco followed by hispanics and black people
+	- Older males living in rural areas had the largest odds of chewing tobacco regularly.
+	- When it came to the odds of people using a Hookah at least once, the difference between men and women were not statistically  different.

+## Skills Learned
+I learned the following things:
+* To conduct reproducible research using RMarkdown.
+* How to use Gamma Regression.
+* How to use a logistic regression model

+## Software Used
+* This project was done in R, the report was rendered into LaTeX using RMarkdown.
+* I used the following R packages:
+	- ggplot2 to generate visually appealing figures
+	- knitr to generate visually appealing tables

+## How to Use
+* Run _Assignment 3 Code.R_ to get the results presented in the report.